dtian09/AgentBasedSimulation/README.md

 5. Specify the parameters settings of the ABM in the props/model.yaml file.
 In model.yaml, each line specifies a parameter (left hand side of ":") and its value (right hand side of ":").
 The following are example parameters settings of the disposable e-cigarette diffusion model for the subgroup ex-smoker 1961-1980 (Reference: [diffusion_parameters.csv](https://drive.google.com/file/d/1oZKEOfHmTnquZi_8lStQP7RuIGoLA_2Z/view)):

-- initialize_deltaEt_to_ecig_users_of_diffusion_baseline_population: 1

 - disp_diffusion_exsmoker_1961_1980.p: 0.022498286
 - disp_diffusion_exsmoker_1961_1980.q: 0.212213813
 - disp_diffusion_exsmoker_1961_1980.m: 0.066939661
 - disp_diffusion_exsmoker_1961_1980.d: 0
-- disp_diffusion_exsmoker_1961_1980.ecigUsersOfDiffusionBaselinePopulation: 3

-ecigUsersOfDiffusionBaselinePopulation specifies the actual number of the disposable (non-disposable) e-cigarette users of the subgroups in the baseline populations of the diffusion processes (i.e. the quarter 1 2022 STS population for disposable diffusion models and quarter 1 2010 STS population for non-disposable diffusion models).
-To initialize deltaEt of the diffusion models to the actual number of the e-cigarette user (ecigUsersOfDiffusionBaselinePopulation), initialize_deltaEt_to_ecig_users_of_diffusion_baseline_population is set to 1.
-To initialize deltaEt of the diffusion models to 0, initialize_deltaEt_to_ecig_users_of_diffusion_baseline_population is set to 0.

 6. Use the following command to run the ABM model.